Chapter 15: The Voice of God 060525

 on their own shoulders.
 Why?
 Because The Holy Spirit's beckons all to

 confess Jesus Christ as Lord.
-We either deed that voice and confess Him
+We either heed that voice and confess Him

 as Lord or we reject Him as Lord.
 It’s just that simple.
-The
+Our eternal

-responsibility for their natural deaths lay squarely on the shoulders of
+responsibility for their natural deaths on their communist masters who

-the NVA conscripts who had participated in the ambush of the 1/16th and
+that these were the NVA conscripts who had participated in the ambush of

 with retired general Richard Cavazos, in 2005, I asked him why he had